vibhoragarwal/techvibhor/_posts/microsoft_bot.md

 ## Objective

 When working with Microsoft Bot framework in Python, several challenges were seen w.r.to SDKs, documentation and commonly used features.
-This article attempts to describe and provide solutions for those, including deployment on Azure.
+This article attempts to describe and provide solutions for each of them, and also describes deployment on Azure, for newbies.

 ## Take this sample from Microsoft and improve it